naominzd/Heuristic-Evaluation-DH-150/README.md

 ### First Website - Sociology Undergraduate Association website

+Information about the website and organization:

-The first website is the official website of Sociology Undergraduate Association at UCLA.
+This is an official website of Sociology Undergraduate Association at UCLA.
 Sociology Undergraduate Association at UCLA is an on-campus organization registered under Sociology department with a purpose of fostering community learning in the academia of Sociology.
 The website is hosted by executive members from the association, using the platform Weebly.

 http://bruinsua.weebly.com/